 Daniels offers graduate awards upon admission, while you are at Daniels, and upon graduation.
 Most of these awards do not require applications.
 If there are any awards that require applications, a call for applications will be sent via email.

 In mid-July, you will be able to view your student fees through ACORN.
 The first installment of your academic tuition fee is due August 28, 2020.
 Fee deferral requests must also be submitted through ACORN by the same deadline.
-To find out more about fee deferral eligibility, making tuition payments, and more, review Tuition Fees, Payments and Deferrals - 2019-20.
-The 2020-21 version will be uploaded soon.
+To find out more about fee deferral eligibility, making tuition payments, and more, review the Current Students Fees website for more information.

 Prior to the Start of Classes